CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Summary

 We plan to obtain supplementary spectroscopy and deep imaging for the candidates identified in this study using CFHT, P200, and DESI future release, while the ongoing and forthcoming wide-field surveys with Euclid and CSST will aid the confirmation of lensed quasars in the long term.
 Spectroscopic observations will refine the sample by confirming plausible strong lens systems and discarding obvious contaminants, whereas deeper imaging will reveal additional strong lensing indicators and impose tighter constraints on the mass distribution of the foreground deflectors.
 Together, these data are essential for establishing the physical nature of the candidates.

-In summary, we have implemented a robust pipeline that starts from the quasar candidate catalogue \texttt{CatNorth} and produces a catalogue of WSLQ candidates together with a catalogue of dual quasars; lens modelling has been carried out for the two high-quality systems whose spectroscopic information is available.
+In summary, we have implemented a robust pipeline that starts from the quasar candidate catalogue \texttt{CatNorth} and produces a catalogue of WSLQ candidates together with a catalogue of dual quasar candidates; lens modelling has been carried out for the two high-quality systems whose spectroscopic information is available.
 Follow-up spectroscopy and deep imaging of the most promising candidates are planned to confirm new WSLQs based on these samples in the near future.
-The present study also demonstrates that the proposed automated procedure can markedly compress a very large parent sample of quasar candidates while maintaining high completeness, an ability that will be invaluable for efficiently selecting WSLQs in the next-generation deep, wide-field imaging surveys.
+And, as part of our ClUsteR strong Lens modellIng for the Next-Generation observations (CURLING) program \citep{xie2024curlingiinfluence,Xie_2025}, the newly confirmed WSLQs will be used to constrain the properties of dark matter and dark energy by employing our advanced pixelized lens-modelling technique.
+This study also demonstrates that the proposed automatic procedure can markedly compress a very large parent sample of quasar candidates while maintaining high completeness, an ability that will be invaluable for efficiently selecting WSLQs in the next-generation deep, wide-field imaging surveys.

 \begin{appendix}